Anubhavanandrai/Stringpractice/README.md

                 }
             }
         }
-remember this and you are good to go
+remember this and you are good to proceed